 Embracing the DevOps approach involves continuously improving your systems.
 You can only do that by continuously improving your knowledge and experience of this ever-evolving development and operations model.

-Also, at a time when organizations are seeking indispensable DevOps expertise, you’d do well to sharpen your DevOps skills continually.
+Also, as organizations seek indispensable DevOps expertise, you’d do well to sharpen your skills continually.

 Whether you’re a CTO or a junior developer, a systems administrator, or just joining a new company, we’ve compiled this list of must-read DevOps books for you.
 The books cover several important categories, including: